mit-ccrg/mit-ccrg/ServerAdminGuide.md

 All users should be added to the `stultzlab` group Deleting unused account
 `sudo userdel -r $USERNAME`.
 This will also delete the home directory, so be careful.
+### Mounting Device
+For mounting additional hard drive and SSD, use and modify this [shell file](./server_scripts/mount_nebula.sh) used for mounting nebula.

 ## Quanta
 ### Admin